DevanshVe/Code-CPP/README.md

 # Code-CPP<br>
-Here are some the basic CPP pfojects.
+Here are some the basic CPP projects.